 While there are no zero-calorie meals, there are several low-calorie fruits and vegetables that, when taken, may need more energy to burn than they provide to the body.
 These fruits and vegetables are excellent additions to any diet for someone on a weight-loss quest.
 Hence one can create an amazing diet plan as per needs.

 This article is purposive for intended general information and does not mark individual circumstances.
-It is not an alternative to professional advice or help and should not be relied on to make decisions of any kind.
+It is not an alternative to professional advice or help.
+It should not be relied on to make decisions of any kind.
 A licensed physician must be consulted to diagnose and treat any medical condition.
-Any decision you make depending upon the information highlighted here is strictly at your own risk and responsibility.
+Any action you take due to the information on this page is entirely at your own risk and responsibility!